 We’ve been awarded the Law Society Lexcel Accreditation, the legal practice quality mark for firms which lead the way in providing excellent client care and legal practice management.
 This means we consistently deliver positive results within a framework of efficient, cost-effective, flexible, and reliable practices.

 With our network of offices across North and East Yorkshire, we can arrange to meet at a location convenient to you.
+We can be flexible and schedule our initial meeting with you outside normal office hours if that better suits your circumstances.

 Get in touch with our farming divorce solicitors today